|MARYVALE BASEBALL PARK|

 Though pleasant, we’re talking rather basic facility here.
 There’s no huge grandstand, no huge façade announcing you’ve come to the right place.
 You’ll know you’re at the front gates because of the multistory sign (sans a Brewers logo, weirdly enough), not because of the basic metal fence marking the ballpark boundary.
 Yes, there are some clues you’re in a Brewers facility during the course of a game with the familiar Sausage Race and a traditional “Roll Out the Barrel” in the middle of the seventh.
 But everything at Maryvale Baseball Park is on the laid-back side, and that goes for branding efforts.

-Maryvale Baseball Stadium is an afterthought for all but hardcore Brewers fans – but it’s definitely worth a visit if your favorite team happens to be the visiting team.
+Maryvale Baseball Park is an afterthought for all but hardcore Brewers fans – but it’s definitely worth a visit if your favorite team happens to be the visiting team.

 Spring Training History